 By 11 AM, spring conditions were here.
 The snow was warming up and a softer wax would be needed.
 But the quick over-nighter was over.
 Only eight miles or so round trip, but enough to be immersed in nature a bit.
 An enjoyable late breakfast was had in Nederland and we then made our way home.

 The rest of the weekend passed without any major events.
-The wife and I saw a presentation on the Camino with some friends and I was again reminded of why this type of pilgrimage hiking has no allure for me.
+The The Former Wife and I saw a presentation on the Camino with some friends and I was again reminded of why this type of pilgrimage hiking has no allure for me.
 I’d find the Appalachian Trail and possibly the Pacific Crest Trail crowded at this point.
 I can only imagine how crowded I’d find the Camino.
 European hiking has an allure for me, but I’d like to try something a little less crowded and well-known.

 My take on the Camino is that it is a profoundly moving experience for many and something wonderful.
 Just not for me.

 (I still wonder what’s with the packs that are larger than what I used on the Appalachian Trail never mind what I use now.
 Likewise a bit perplexed with the HUGE leather waffle stompers that seem to be popular. 🙂 )

-The following day, Mrs Mags and did I a mellow hike in the foothills.
+The following day, The Former Wife and did I a mellow hike in the foothills.
 It may be the end of winter up high, but at 6000′ or so, spring is on its way.
 Easter daisies were spotted and the first greening of the year is starting.

 Please excuse the finger in the way of my camera.
 Doh!